 We quantify TCO in dollars per server per month.
 See Appendix B for details and assumptions.
 TCO is a holistic metric that accounts for capital and operating costs.
 For the data center, capital costs are attributed to facility construction and hardware procurement.
 Operating costs are attributed to power usage.
 In our TCO analysis, we consider a data center with 15MW critical load, which defines the power budget allowed for computing hardware.
-Assuming a power usage efficiency (PUE) of 1.7, the data center dissipates a peak of 25.5 MW.
+Assuming a power usage efficiency (PUE) of 1.7, the data center dissipates a peak of 25.5MW.
 This PUE multiplier accounts for electricity overheads in delivery and in the facility.
 See Appendix B for additional detail and assumptions.

-Tables V-VI quantifies total cost of ownership and cost efficiency.
+Tables V and VI quantify total cost of ownership and cost efficiency.
 Given a fixed data center power budget (15MW critical load, 25.5mW total), we examine trade-offs between the Xeon baseline and the three Atom alternatives.
 Since critical load is fixed, operating costs due to power usage do not change as we consider different platforms.
-However, as indicated in Tables III-IV, these platforms differ in cost and power.
+However, as indicated in Tables III and IV, these platforms differ in cost and power.
 These differences affect server capital costs and the number of servers that fit in the critical load, respectively.
 Ultimately, the number of servers affects data center capability.

 Consider the Xeon Harpertown and the Atom Diamondville.
-According to Table III, Atom Diamondville costs $0.38 \times$ and $0.36 \times$ less than Xeon Harpertown, in server price and power dissipated, respectively.
-As a result, $2.7 \times$ the number of Diamondville servers fit into the 15MW critical load.
+According to Table III, Atom Diamondville costs $0.38\times$ and $0.36\times$ less than Xeon Harpertown, in server price and power dissipated, respectively.
+As a result, $2.7\times$ the number of Diamondville servers fit into the 15MW critical load.
 Although the number of servers increases dramatically, price per server is also much lower.
-The net effect is only a modest impact on total cost of ownership (\$6.1M versus \$5.8M).
-Thus, with Atom Diamondvilles, the number of servers increases and the TCO per server falls.
+The net effect is only a modest impact